brandonSc/heatify/README.md

 ```
 You are ready to build the project.
 Execute the following:
 ```
-$ go get
 $ go build
 ```
 Then run with
 ```
 $ ./Git-Monitor
 ```
-(or if you have the $GOPATH/bin configured globally, you can run anywhere with `$ Git-Monitor`).
+(or if you have the $GOPATH/bin configured globally, you can run in any directory by invoking `$ Git-Monitor`).

 Navigate to http://localhost:8080 in your browser.
-Hit http://localhost:8080/heatmap to access the BETA HeatMap on the [Metrics Microservice](hub.jazz.net/git/schurman93/metrics-service) repository.